celso/c64/README.md

 This was impressive in the 80s, for a relatevily cheap mass-market personal computer.

 Programming the C64 was more than a lot of fun, it was a form of art.
-Because of the way all this hardware was packed together, handling the machine meant knowing its memory map and registers by heart, and dominating a quite a collection of tricks, some of which weren't documented at all.
-What ended up being written for the C64 by the global talented fervent community of developers went way beyond the imagination of [Jack Tramiel][37].
+Because of the way all this hardware was packed together, handling the machine meant knowing its memory map and registers by heart, and dominating quite a collection of tricks, some of which weren't documented at all.
+What ended up being written for the C64 by the fervent community of developers all over the world went way beyond the imagination of [Jack Tramiel][37].

 Today, in 2019, the cult is still alive.
 There are vast groups of developers still writing C64 games and demos, restoring and using old machines, or using emulators.
 The SID sound chip was so revolutionary that it still drives a community of chiptune artists [all over][38] the world.
 The [High Voltage SID Collection][1] has more than 50,000 songs archived and growing.